4 Reasons Citizenship by Investment Isn’t a Security Threat to the EU

 Beyond suddenly finding love on a Vilnius university campus, plenty of other routes to the EU are more feasible than going through a CIP:

-More than a million undocumented immigrants entered Europe in 2015 and while, I’m sure, many were honest people with good intentions, we know that quite a few of them were not.
-I’ll go out on a limb and say they probably weren’t subjected to four-tier due diligence upon arrival at 4 AM on some beach in Sicily, and they didn’t have to shell out a million euros either.
+More than a million undocumented immigrants entered Europe in 2015, and while I’m sure many were honest people with good intentions, we know that quite a few of them were not.
+I’ll go out on a limb and say they probably weren’t subjected to four-tier due diligence upon arrival at 4 AM on some beach in Sicily.

-I’m not saying all CIP-participants are good people; there are lugubrious characters in their midst, no doubt.
+I’m not saying all CIP participants are good people; there are no doubt lugubrious characters in their midst, as in any significantly large sample of individuals.
 But at least we spend months vetting and building a file on them.
-CIP-applicants are probably the category of immigrant least likely to cause trouble and – if they end up doing so anyway- the easiest to find.
+CIP applicants are probably the category of immigrants least likely to cause trouble and – if they do so anyway – they are the easiest to find.

-Even if individuals of questionable background and intent do manage to get through the needle’s eye of CIP due diligence, the issuing state can still deprive the individual of his or her citizenship at a later time, if the individual in question’s transgression is disconcerting enough to warrant it.
+Even if individuals of questionable background and intent do manage to get through the needle’s eye of CIP due diligence, the issuing state can still deprive the individual of his or her citizenship later, if the individual in question’s transgression is disconcerting enough to warrant it.

 This week, Finnish law enforcement arrested a Russian national holding a Maltese passport (whether he obtained it through the MIIP remains unconfirmed, but it appears likely) on suspicion of involvement in a money-laundering operation.